nobe4/nobe4.github.io/_posts/posts/2016-03-06-vim-gitignore-view.markdown

 The simplest solution is `:2,$d`, but it changes the cursor position.
 Instead, we can use the `setline` command to set blank lines to all lines.
 Then when inserting the new excluded files, we may have blank line at the end of the file, but at least the cursor don't move.

-To do so we build an array of empty string to be inserted on all lines from 2 to the last one and insert it with `setline`.
+To do so we build an array of empty strings to be inserted on all lines from the second line to the last one and insert it with `setline`.

 {% highlight vim %}
 let l:current_line = 1